ERBringHorvath/SeqForge/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;Example FASTA: FILE.fasta <br />
 &nbsp;&nbsp;&nbsp;&nbsp;Example results file: FILE_results.txt

-If multiBLAST is used for database creation and queries, matching basenames should be generated automatically
+If SeqForge is used for database creation and queries, matching basenames should be generated automatically

 **Example usage:** <br />
-`multiblast extract -c /path/to/results/file -f /path/to/reference/FASTA/files -T 8 -o sequences.fa`
+`seqforge extract -c /path/to/results/file -f /path/to/reference/FASTA/files -T 8 -o sequences.fa`

 **NOTE:** <br />
-Results file should be `all_results.csv`, `all_filtered_results.csv`, or `filtered_results.csv`, which are automatically generated using `multiblast query`
+Results file should be `all_results.csv`, `all_filtered_results.csv`, or `filtered_results.csv`, which are automatically generated using `seqforge query`

-If percent identity and query coverage were set manually during `multiblast query`, these values will need to be reflected when using `mutliblast extract` using `--min-perc` and/or `--min-cov` <br />
+If percent identity and query coverage were set manually during `seqforge query`, these values will need to be reflected when using `mutliblast extract` using `--min-perc` and/or `--min-cov` <br />
-For instance, if `multiblast query` was called using `--perc 75`, but the `multiblast extract` minimum percent identity is left at its default value (90), the appropriate sequences will not be extracted, as the alignment scores fall beneath the internally set `--min-perc` theshold.
+For instance, if `seqforge query` was called using `--perc 75`, but the `seqforge extract` minimum percent identity is left at its default value (90), the appropriate sequences will not be extracted, as the alignment scores fall beneath the internally set `--min-perc` theshold.

-`multiblast extract` will generate a multi-FASTA file of all sequences identified by `multiblast queryP`/`query` based on the default or user-defined e-value cutoff.
+`seqforge extract` will generate a multi-FASTA file of all sequences identified by `seqforge queryP`/`query` based on the default or user-defined e-value cutoff.

 ## Extract Entire Contig ##

-`multiblast extract-contig`: <br />
+`seqforge extract-contig`: <br />
-`-c`, `--csv-path`: path to csv results file from `multiblast query` <br />
+`-c`, `--csv-path`: path to csv results file from `seqforge query` <br />
 `-f`, `--fasta-directory`: path to reference FASTA assemblies <br />
 **These should be the FASTA files the BLAST databases were created from and should have the same basename as the query results files** <br />
 `-o`, `--output-fasta`: output file to contain sequences, defaults to current working directory <br />